zoe-pith/pith-site/supperclub.md

 jonah's grandma's awesome challah
 radishes and mayonnaise
 fiddleheads and white miso
-beef tartare with green strawberry and horseradish leaf
+beef tartare with green strawberry
 crab with asparagus and purple basil

 spring onion with purslane and caviar